grpc/proposal/A36-xds-for-servers.md

 HttpConnectionManager support is required.
 HttpConnectionManager must have valid `http_filters`, as defined by [A39: xDS HTTP Filter Support][A39].
+RouteConfiguration (via `route_config` or indirect fields like `rds`) is not used nor validated at this time, but may be in the future.

 If the `envoy.extensions.filters.http.router.v3.Router` is not present in `http_filters`, A39 calls for inserting a special filter that fails all RPCs.
 If